Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Agrifood growth monitoring}

 Crop growth state is a crucial component of agricultural data, as it provides insights into the yield of the crop.
-RS technologies offer a macroscopic, timely, and dynamic approach to monitoring regional crop growth, giving them great advantages.
-By using RS data, macro estimations of real-time seedling situations, environmental dynamics, and crop distribution can be conducted.
-This helps to facilitate a timely understanding of crop distributions, growth conditions, fertilization markets, as well as the dynamics of diseases, pests, and weeds.
-Ultimately, RS provides an accurate data platform for crop production managers and decision-makers, enabling them to take various management measures that optimize crop production.

-Crop growth is affected by many factors, such as light, temperature, soil, water, gas (CO2), fertilizer, diseases, insect pests, disastrous weather, management measures, and so on.
+Crop growth is affected by many factors, such as light, temperature, weather, soil, water, gas (CO2), fertilizer, diseases, insect pests, and so on.
 In the early stages of crop growth, it is mainly reflected by the quality of crop seedlings, while in the middle and late stages of crop growth and development, it mainly reflects the development of crop plants and the specific characteristics of high and low yields.
-Although the growth of crops is an extremely complex physiological and ecological process that involves many factors, it still can be characterized by some metrics that can reflect its growth state or are closely related to its growth characteristics.
+Although the growth of crops is an extremely complex physiological and ecological process that involves many factors, it still can be characterized by some metrics that can reflect its growth state or are closely related to its growth characteristics, such as nitrogen (N) \cite{li2022improving}, phosphorus (P) \cite{gao2019modeling} and potassium (K) \cite{misbah2021multi}.
 In the past, relevant crop growth state factors and environmental attribute factors were mainly monitored and collected manually, and then comprehensively analyzed by experts according to their experiences or using statistical models containing multiple variables.
-The obtained results may be subjective and inaccurate, which could not meet the requirements of intelligent and precise agriculture (Fig.~\ref{ll_traditional and AI technology}).
+The obtained results may be subjective and inaccurate, which could not meet the requirements of intelligent and precise agriculture (see Fig.~\ref{ll_traditional and AI technology}).